Newborn Jaundice

 Exchange transfusion.
 If your baby has severe jaundice that isn't getting better with other methods, they may need a blood transfusion called an exchange transfusion.
 In this process, your doctor repeatedly draws small amounts of your baby's blood and replaces it with blood from a donor.
 Your baby will need to stay in the neonatal intensive care unit (NICU) for the procedure.
 It's rare for babies to need this level of treatment for jaundice.

 There isn't much you can do to prevent the typical jaundice in newborns.
 But you can help move it along by being sure your baby is well fed.
 If you're breastfeeding, aim for 8-12 feedings a day in the first days of your baby's life.
 If you're formula feeding, offer 1-2 ounces every 2-3 hours.
 Exposing your baby to sunlight also helps break down indirect bilirubin.
-Sit by the window indoors with your baby or take your baby for a stroll in the stroller if it is a nice day with sunshine.
+Sit by the window indoors with your baby, or take your baby for a stroll in the stroller if it's a nice day with sunshine.